 What is lumbar decompression?

-Basically, lumbar decompression enables the surgeon to reach the lumbar spine through a little incision in the lower back.
-Then, the specialist separates the muscles of the spine and removes a part of the lamina, in order to expose the compressed nerve root(s).
-Finally, the elimination of the source of compression permits to alleviate pressure.
+Lumbar decompression surgery is a method that enables the space around the trapped nerves to become enlarged.
+This then relieves the nerves of compression and brings relief of pain.
+The operation involves reaching the lumbar spine through a little incision in the lower back.
+Then, the specialist separates the muscles of the spine and removes a part of the lamina or ligamentum (thickened degenerated tissue) in order to expose the compressed nerve root(s).
+Finally, the elimination of the source of compression allows THE NERVES TO BECOME FREED UP..

 The surgical procedure